KalVista Pharmaceuticals Inc. (KALV)'s Financial Results Comparing With Constellation Pharmaceuticals Inc. (NASDAQ:CNST) | New Business Observer

 Liquidity

-KalVista Pharmaceuticals Inc. has a Current Ratio of 6.4 and a Quick Ratio of 6.4.
-Competitively, Constellation Pharmaceuticals Inc.’s Current Ratio is 6.9 and has 6.9 Quick Ratio.
-Constellation Pharmaceuticals Inc.’s better ability to pay short and long-term obligations than KalVista Pharmaceuticals Inc.
+KalVista Pharmaceuticals Inc.’s Current Ratio is 6.4 while its Quick Ratio is 6.4.
+On the competitive side is, Constellation Pharmaceuticals Inc. which has a 6.9 Current Ratio and a 6.9 Quick Ratio.
+Constellation Pharmaceuticals Inc. is better positioned to pay off short and long-term obligations compared to KalVista Pharmaceuticals Inc.

 Analyst Ratings

-Recommendations and Ratings for KalVista Pharmaceuticals Inc. and Constellation Pharmaceuticals Inc. can be find in next table.
+The Recommendations and Ratings for KalVista Pharmaceuticals Inc. and Constellation Pharmaceuticals Inc. are featured in the next table.

 |Sell Ratings